 User tip: To fully enjoy the battle you need a Virtual Reality Viewer and a motion-tracking controller (RealViewer or RealControl).

-Recommended for: Action game admirers who are seeking for a VR game with good audio, graphics and energetic shooting.
+Recommended for: Action game admirers who are seeking for VR games Android or iPhone VR games with good audio, graphics and energetic shooting.

 Paid Google Cardboard Apps